Why Are We Afraid of Plagiarism?

 First, rephrase the information you plan to use.
 This means putting it in your own words.
-Simply playing with the sentence structure or changing the word or two won’t suffice.
+Simply playing with the sentence structure or changing a word or two won’t suffice.
 However, a paraphrase of the information should still maintain an accurate portrayal of the original purpose or claim.

 If you are unable to paraphrase the information, include a short quote of the material.
 This should be a direct quote—capturing exactly what the original author said.

-It should be noted that most colleges and universities are leery of large, block quotes.
+It should be noted that most colleges and universities are leery of large block quotes.
 Generally, a quote should be less than 40 words.
 Anything more than that can easily be paraphrased.

 Second, be sure to add a proper citation.
 The way you format the citation will depend on the style guide you are using (MLA, APA, Chicago, etc.).
 Usually, this means adding a notation of the author and date of publication (or other reference information).